Metric Differential Privacy at the User-Level Via the Earth Mover's Distance: Applications of Proposed Mechanisms

 \subsubsection{Central Model}

-In the central model, linear query release has been extensively studied, and optimal algorithms under item-level DP are known~\citep{hardt2009geometry, bhaskara2012unconditional, nikolov2013geometry}.
-These algorithms can be easily adapted to user-level DP, which will provide the following guarantee\footnote{\add{For simplicity, we do not state or compare to the exact instance-optimal upper bounds known for linear queries.
+In the central model, linear query release has been extensively studied, and optimal algorithms under item-level DP are known~\citep{hardt2009geometry, bhaskara2012unconditional, nikolov2013geometry, edmonds2020power}.
+These algorithms can be easily adapted to user-level pure DP, providing the following guarantee\footnote{\add{For simplicity, we do not state or compare to the exact instance-optimal upper bounds known for linear queries.
 Instead, the upper bound in Lemma~\ref{lem:lin-user-cent} is the optimal one for random linear queries~\cite{hardt2009geometry}.
-Like in the local case, there is no separation between $(\epsilon, \delta)$-DP and $(\epsilon, 0)$-DP for this problem.}}: \begin{lemma} (From Theorem 1.3 in~\cite{hardt2009geometry}) There exists an $(\epsilon, 0)$-bounded user-level DP algorithm in the central model which produces an estimate $\hat{q}$ such that, for all $\tK$,
+Like with local DP, it is possible to carry over the sensitivity reduction of $\emd$-DP to other techniques such as matrix factorization.}}: \begin{lemma} (From Theorem 1.3 in~\cite{hardt2009geometry}) There exists an $(\epsilon, 0)$-bounded user-level DP algorithm in the central model which produces an estimate $\hat{q}$ such that, for all $\tK$,

 \end{lemma} To provide $(\alpha, \delta)$-bounded $\emd$-DP in the central model, we can use \Lin{} with the Gaussian mechanism with scale $\omega = \frac{1}{n\alpha }$.
 Following the same approach as in Lemma~\ref{lem:lq-local}, this results in $O(\|F\|_2 \frac{\sqrt{d \ln \frac{1}{\delta}}}{\alpha n})$ error.
 Again, this is worse than Lemma~\ref{lem:lin-user-cent} by a factor of $\frac{\epsilon}{\alpha}$, and similar observations apply.